 What to look for: module-to-module interaction, especially when data is exchanged and dependent modules are involved

-As part of a comprehensive testing strategy, Functional Testing verifies that software works according to defined requirements.
+As part of a comprehensive testing strategy, Functional Testing verifies that the software behaves according to defined requirements and user expectations, validating features from an end-user perspective rather than internal implementation.
 It validates whether the software behaves just as expected from a user's point of view.

 Why it matters: This kind of testing has inherent importance for the user experience, ensuring a certain feature works correctly in real life situations.
 For effective testing, it's crucial to create well-structured software test cases that cover all functional requirements and scenarios.